 VPN Scam #2: Watch out for Fake VPNs

-Apart from free VPNs (which are one of many fake VPNs), there is more to consider when it comes to identifying a genuine VPN from a fake VPN.
+In my opinion, free VPNs also fall under the category of a fake VPN.
+However, there is more to consider when it comes to identifying a genuine VPN from a fake VPN.

 For reference, I define a “fake VPN” as a VPN that engages in activity that goes against the idea of security and privacy.

 Other fake VPNs can be more hostile.
-Remember: when connecting to a VPN, they have the ability to see all your Internet activity – sometimes including bank details – and can easily relay information back to you such as ads, spam emails or ransomware threats (click here for more information on the dangers of using fake VPNs).
+Remember that when connecting to a VPN, you’re entrusting another company with your data.
+This can easily be abused as they relay information back to you such as ads, spam emails or ransomware threats (click here for more information on the dangers of using fake VPNs).

 VPN Scam #3: VPN Reviews on Apple & Android App Stores